saadkhan981/fuel-efficiency-predictor/README.md

 # fuel-efficiency-predictor
 This repository contains code and documentation for developing a linear regression model to predict vehicle fuel efficiency (MPG) based on characteristics like horsepower, weight, and model year.

-This repository contains code and documentation for developing a linear regression model to predict vehicle fuel efficiency (MPG) based on characteristics like horsepower, weight, and model year.

 The goal is to identify the optimal model to accurately forecast MPG and determine the most influential factors on fuel efficiency.
 This can provide insights to guide engineering decisions and car design for improved fuel economy.

 The project involved: